carbon-language/carbon-lang/clang/docs/UsersManual.rst

 reproducibility of the failure.
 Below are the command line options to control the crash diagnostics.

+.. option:: -fno-crash-diagnostics

-**-fno-crash-diagnostics**: Disable auto-generation of preprocessed source files during a clang crash.
+  Disable auto-generation of preprocessed source files during a clang crash.

 The -fno-crash-diagnostics flag can be helpful for speeding the process of generating a delta reduced test case.